metabase/metabase/docs/embedding/signed-embedding.md

 # Signed embedding

 In general, embedding works by displaying a Metabase URL inside an iframe on your website.
 A **signed embed** is an iframe that's secured with a signed JSON Web Token (JWT).
-The signed JWT prevents website visitors from poking around in your Metabase through the iframe.
+The signed JWT will prevent website visitors from poking around in your Metabase through the iframe.

-A signed JWT _does not create a user session_ (server-side session), so signed embeds can't be used with [data sandboxes](../permissions/data-sandboxes).
+However, signed JWTs _won't create user sessions_ (server-side sessions), so signed embeds can't be combined with [data sandboxes](../permissions/data-sandboxes).

 ## How signed embedding works